dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 heavily on database, like Views, Panels, Organic groups etc, it may run significantly slower.

-In that case you may want to fallback to using direct IP-address to communicate with other containers.
+In that case you may want to fallback to using direct IP-addresses to communicate with other containers.

 Once these two major issues were resolved we started to deploy Docker based development environment to couple of developers machines that were willing to